webyda/skick/README.md

 Actors that have been defined in the manner described above are not automatically instantiated.
 They have to be requested somewhere in the program.
-Apart from being spawned as a response to user connections in the session system, there is a simple mechanism for spawning actors when starting the shard actor.
+Apart from being spawned as a response to user connections in the session system, shards may be spawned by any actor using the `spawn` method.
+In order to spawn actors when the shard starts up, the user can define an `on_start` method.

-When the skick instance is initiated we can optionally supply an asynchronous method as an argument, which will be run when the system starts, and which will be supplied with a direct reference to the shard instance.
-We can use this to spawn actors and kick start the system.
+This method is scheduled to run when the shard starts up and is supplied with a direct reference to the shard actor, so that we may use it to spawn more actors as shown in the example below:

 ```python
 from skick import Skick